 The Slickee Boys

 Active from 1976 through 1991, with numerous short reunions in the years since, the Slickee Boys played a self-described ‘slickee-delic’ blend of psychedelic and garage rock, new wave, rockabilly, exotica, and punk that made them local favorites and helped establish the D.C. punk scene.
-The Slickee Boys were stalwarts of the scene in the late 1970s and early 1980s, serving as mentors to many in the initial hardcore wave.
-Founding guitarists Kim Kane and Marshall Keith the only constants for most of the band’s run and their defining lineup was established in 1979 with vocalist Mark Noone and bassist Emory Alexa joining Kane, Keith, and drummer Dan Palenski for the group’s creative peak.
-A trio of singles from 1979-1981—Third, “The Brain That Refused To Die,” and “Here To Stay”—and 1983’s Cybernetic Dreams of Pi LP found the Slickee Boys at the peak of their powers.
-Also notable is the band’s record for the most performances at D.C. long-running 9:30 Club, with 81 shows in total.
+The Slickee Boys were stalwarts of the scene in the late 1970s and 1980s, serving as mentors to many in the initial hardcore wave.
+Their defining lineup was established in 1979 with vocalist Mark Noone and bassist Emory Alexa joining founding guitarists Kim Kane and Marshall Keith, and drummer Dan Palenski for the group’s creative peak.
+A trio of singles from 1979-1981—Third, “The Brain That Refused To Die,” and “Here To Stay”—and 1983’s Cybernetic Dreams of Pi LP found the Slickee Boys at the height of their powers.
+Also notable is the band’s record for the most performances at D.C.'s long-running 9:30 Club, with 81 shows in total.

 Tap or hover over an image to learn more.